 It is important that universities develop their internal quality assurance procedures and mechanisms and develop programme self-evaluation as a regular activity.
 (Activity 3.4.1)

-The second draft of self-evaluation reports should be submitted in English as well, in order for international experts to be able to give individual feedback to the self-evaluation groups.
-(Activity 3.4.2)

 It is important for the top management of universities to promote, support and be involved in the self-evaluation process.
 (Activity 3.5)

 It is important to involve stakeholders into the programme management in a formalized and regular manner.
 (Activity 3.5)